NORDIC STOCKS - Factors to watch on Aug 7

 NOVO NORDISK

-Denmark's Novo Nordisk, the world's biggest insulin maker, posted on Thursday second-quarter operating profit in line with forecasts and maintained its operating profit and sales growth outlook.
+Denmark's Novo Nordisk, the world's biggest insulin maker, reports its second-quarter results at 0530 GMT on Thursday.

+The company is expected to report a 0.3 percent decrease in operating profit to 8.56 billion Danish crowns ($1.53 billion), a Reuters poll of analysts showed, capped by the loss of two U.S. contracts and competition from copycat versions of its diabetes drug Prandin.

 For more on the company, click on